 Never Take Sweets from a Stranger (1960)Trailer

 For those of you yet to see the film I’ll leave you with a little taster…

-So that’s my Never Take Sweets from a Stranger Blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:
+That’s my Never Take Sweets from a Stranger blu-ray review, if you have any thoughts on this film you can leave them on our Facebook page.

 Never Take Sweets from a Stranger (1960) Blu-ray Review

 Movie title: Never Take Sweets from a Stranger (1960) aka Never Take Candy from a Stranger

 Movie description: Part of Powerhouse Film's Hammer Volume Two: Criminal Intent bluray boxset

 - Movie Rating

 A deeply disturbing subject matter that’s dealt with sensitivity.